nicohman/raven/README.md

 + xres(Xresources)
 + xres\_m(Xresources, to be merged)

+If you place an i3 config named base\_i3 in ~/.config/raven, the contents of wm for a theme will be appended to it instead of being run on their own.
+This allows you to have a central config for keyboard shortcuts, and have cosmetics only be stored in the theme.
 This will copy the indicated file to raven's registry, and run/reload/copy it when the edited theme is loaded or refreshed.
 Run `raven rm [option]` to remove an option from a theme.